oopcode/trial/README.md

 }
 ```

+Aerospike keys are `AppMsg.ID`s, rows have just one column: `"timestamp"`.

 ## 2. Configuration

 The application expects to find a valid JSON configuration file located at `/opt/trial/config.json`.
 Default configuration looks as follows: